 How much time can I expect to spend studying on the program?

-If you want to know what a typical day looks like on an Edumadic program, you can read the weekly newsletters from our last program which include a "Day in the Life" feature where we follow a different Edumad for a day each week.
+If you want to know what a typical day looks like on an Edumadic program, you can read the weekly newsletters from some of our past programs.
+They include a "Day in the Life" feature where we follow a different Edumad for a day each week.
 They'll give you a great insight into life on one of our programs.